jorgebucaran/cookbook.fish/README.md

 fish is /usr/local/bin/fish
 ```

-### What's the difference between functions, builtins and commands in fish?
+### What's the difference between functions, builtins, and commands in fish?

 System commands are executable scripts, binaries or symbolic links to binaries present in your [`$PATH`](https://fishshell.com/docs/current/tutorial.html#tut_path) variable.
 A command runs as a child process and has only access to environment variables which have been exported.
 Example: `fish`.

-Functions are used-defined.
+Functions are user-defined.
 Some functions are included with your fish distribution.
 Example: [`eval`](http://fishshell.com/docs/current/commands.html#eval).

 Builtins are commands compiled with the fish executable.
 Builtins have access to the environment, so they behave like functions.
 Builtins do not spawn a child process.
 Example: [`functions`](http://fishshell.com/docs/current/commands.html#functions).